SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-route-and-transform.md

     <a href="{{base_path}}/assets/img/get-started/build-first-integration/add_mediator_else_branch.png"><img src="{{base_path}}/assets/img/get-started/build-first-integration/add_mediator_else_branch.png" alt="Create New Project" width="80%"></a>

     To convert the amount from the given currency to USD, we need to call a currency converter service.
-You can use the following `Currency Converter` service as the backend.
+You can use the following currency converter service as the backend.

     <table>
         <tr>